ekatamel/nula_invoices/README.md

 -   **pdfView.blade.php** -> in resembles invoice.blade.php view (without download button) and is used to be downloaded as PDF.
 -   **main.blade.php** -> used as layout template, which yields some content

-4. **Adding based styling**
+### 4. Adding based styling

 After all of these steps were done, I created basic styling for the table and invoice.

 ## Difficulties